Last updated: May 29, 2026

 SHIINE Medicare counseling

-What it helps with: SHIINE gives free help with Medicare questions.
-Counselors can help with Medicare plan choices, prescription drug coverage, appeals, billing issues, fraud concerns, and low-income Medicare help.
+What it helps with: SHIINE gives free Medicare counseling in South Dakota.
+The official SHIINE page says it can help with Medicare options, plan comparisons, appeals, fraud prevention, billing issues, and low-income program applications.

 Who may qualify: SHIINE is for South Dakota Medicare beneficiaries, family members, and caregivers.
 It can help people new to Medicare and people who already have Medicare.

-Where to apply: Use the SHIINE page or call SHIINE at 1-800-536-8197.
+Where to apply: Call SHIINE at 1-800-536-8197.
 If premiums or copays are the problem, ask about Medicare Savings Programs.
-Our Medicare Savings guide can help before that call.
+Our Medicare Savings guide gives a plain-English overview.

-Reality check: SHIINE does not sell insurance.
-It also does not pay bills.
+Reality check: SHIINE does not sell insurance and does not pay bills.
 It helps you compare options and find programs that may lower costs.

 South Dakota Medicaid and HOPE waiver

-Reality check: Medicaid home care is not the same as unlimited help at home.
-A person must meet financial rules and care-need rules.
-Provider shortages may also delay services, especially outside larger cities.
+Reality check: Medicaid home care is not unlimited help at home.
+Provider shortages can delay services, especially outside larger cities.

 Home and community-based services

-Where to apply: Call Dakota at Home and ask for a long-term care screening.
-If the person already has Medicaid, also call the Medicaid office or managed care contact listed on official papers.
+Where to apply: Call Dakota at Home and ask for screening.
+If the person already has Medicaid, also call the Medicaid contact listed on official papers.

-Reality check: Do not wait until a hospital discharge day.
-Call as soon as daily care is becoming unsafe.
-If a family caregiver is trying to help, our caregiver pay guide explains common South Dakota paths and limits.
+Reality check: If a family caregiver is trying to help, ask about respite and caregiver options too.
+Our caregiver pay guide explains common South Dakota paths and limits.

 Regional, rural, and tribal notes